coder/docs/setup/updating.md

 ## Recommendations

-- As with any significant maintenance operation, we recommend taking a snapshot of the database before proceeding with the upgrade.

-    Although Coder tests in-place upgrades and rollbacks involving database state, it is good practice to have a recent backup created during a maintenance window immediately prior to the upgrade.
-It is simpler and safer to roll back directly at the database level, and Coder recommends doing so in the event of an upgrade failure, since it guarantees restoration of the system to a known-working condition.
+- As with any significant maintenance operation, we **strongly recommend** taking a snapshot of the database before proceeding with the upgrade.
+In the event that there are upgrade issues, it is simpler and safer to roll back directly at the database level, since it guarantees restoration of the system to a known-working condition.

 - We recommend updating no more than one major version at a time (i.e., we recommend moving from 1.15 to 1.16 only).